gs1oliot/oliot/_posts/2014-07-04-llrp-overview.markdown

 ![llrp-img-1](images/llrp-pics/llrp-pic1.png)

-ELFIN is abbreviation of Enhanced LLRP-enabling Framework for the INternet of things, and is implementation of LLRP standard with some extentions.
-ELFIN is composed of following components
+Oliot LLRP Reader is a reader implementation that supports LLRP standard with some extentions.
+It is composed of following components

 ![llrp-img-3](images/llrp-pics/llrp-pic3.png)